phBalance/hero6e-foundryvtt/README.md

 #### Maneuvers

-Activating a maneuver from a character sheet will apply OCV and DCV modifiers with the exception of variable modifiers or modifiers that take speed into account.
-Only one maneuver can be selected at a time with the exception of 'Set' and 'Brace'.
+Custom maneuvers show under attacks.
+Basic maneuvers are shown in the maneuver's tab.
+The ones that are actions (and behave like an attack) have a roll icon and behave like an attack.
+Set/Brace/Haymaker are toggles and enhance other attacks.

 ### Attack Automation

-- An attack can be used by clicking on the attack's image from the Character Sheet 'Attacks' tab.
+- An attack can be used by clicking on dice icon from the Character Sheet 'Attacks' tab.
 This will add a card to the chat for the attack.
 - The card will show the attack roll and damage roll as well as any additional effects information below.
 - Target defense can be applied to damage rolls.
 Final damage is applied to token's stun/body.
 If Stun damage exceeds CON then a stunned condition is applied.
-- You can drag attacks from character sheet to quick bar.
+- You can drag attacks (or any power) from character sheet to quick bar.

+## Other Automation
+- END and Charges are spent for each attack.
+- END can be spent from personal endurance or from an endurance reserve.
+- Post Segment 12 recovery: Endurance and Stun
+- END for active powers are spent each phase.
+- Stun and attacks that have DCV modifications expire on next phase.
+- Some status' have CV modifications.
+- Powers that modify characteristics and defenses can be toggled on/off.
+- Powers with Requires A Roll are automatically rolled.
+- Charges recover each day (Simple Calendar required)
+- END/STUN/BODY recover out of combat (Simple Calendar required)
+- Stun/KnockedOut/Aborted prevent attacks or turning on powers.
+- Combat Skill Levels are calculated.
+- Knockback calculations.
+- Aid/Drain/Transfer effects are calculated, they fade and eventually expire.
+- Penetrating/Impenetrable and Armor Piercing/Hardened calculations.
+- Drag Ruler (optional module) show color coded full/half moves.
+- Velocity estimations for move by and move through based on current movement type.
+Drag Ruler (optional module) improves velocity estimation.
+- Range penalties included in calculations.

 ## System Options